Lung Cancer

 It is a minimally invasive surgery that allows us to perform operations that are much less aggressive for the patient, with a faster recovery, fewer complications and greater safety.

-Chemotherapy administration has several therapeutic variants:
+The administration of chemotherapy has several therapeutic variants:

 Radiation therapy may be used as a combination treatment with chemotherapy for: